-In this week’s podcast Dale Pickles from B Squared is joined by Sarah Jane Critchley to discuss Autism Girls, why so few are identified, the lack of support that is available and why this all needs to change.
+In this week’s podcast Dale Pickles from B Squared is joined by Sarah-Jane Critchley to discuss Autism in Girls, why so few are identified, the lack of support that is available and why this all needs to change.

-We talk about how, due to the different types of play, boys and girls engage in at a younger age, the traits were often hidden for girls due to how they played.
+We talk about how, due to the different types of play that boys and girls engage in at a younger age, autistic traits are often hidden for girls.
 Girls are often better at masking symptoms.
-There is no typical profile, they can all be very different, we discuss all the different things you can look for.
+There is no typical profile, they can all be very different, we discuss the various things you can look for.